-- 1. No credit will be granted for a course that substantially duplicates material in courses offered in Business Administration or in other previously completed courses.
-Students will not receive credit for CS 2 or CS 3 after earning credit for BSAD 40. - Cannot receive credit for both CS 14 and BSAD 142. - Students will not receive credit for a course that is prerequisite knowledge for a course already completed, for example French 1 after French 2. - Students cannot receive credit for a course offered in another department that substantially duplicates material in Business Administration. - Students can not earn credit for both CDAE 127 and BSAD 153. - Students can not earn credit for both CDAE 128 and BSAD 155. - Credit can not be received for CDAE 167 if taken after BSAD 180. - Credit can not be received for CDAE 168 if taken after BSAD 150. - Credit cannot be received for CS 42, CDAE 266 (except as an elective for the Entrepreneurship concentration), CDAE 169, or CDAE 210. - 2.
+- 1. No credit will be granted for PEAC (Physical Education Activity courses). - No credit will be granted for a course that substantially duplicates material in courses offered in Business Administration or in other previously completed courses.
+Students will not receive credit for CS 002 or CS 003 after earning credit for BSAD 040. - Cannot receive credit for both CS 014 and BSAD 142. - Students will not receive credit for a course that is prerequisite knowledge for a course already completed, for example French 001 after French 002. - Students cannot receive credit for a course offered in another department that substantially duplicates material in Business Administration. - Students can not earn credit for both CDAE 127 and BSAD 153.

+- Students can not earn credit for both CDAE 128 and BSAD 155 - Credit can not be received for CDAE 167 if taken after BSAD 180 - Credit can not be received for CDAE 168 if taken after BSAD 150. - Credit cannot be received for CS 042, CDAE 266 (except as an elective for the Entrepreneurship concentration), CDAE 169, or CDAE 210. - 3.
 See Student Services for a list of restrictions.